don medellin

 BOARD of directors

 Mr. Snyder manages an environmental assessment and remediation practice based in Palm Beach Gardens, Florida.
 He serves as lead environmental scientist and consultant for sites with complex environmental issues for municipalities, governmental agencies, and a variety of private sector entities.
 Some of Mr. Snyder’s Clients include the City of West Palm Beach, the School District of Palm Beach County, the Florida Department of Environmental Protection, Palm Beach County Risk, the South Florida Water Management District, Gunster Law Firm, The Breakers, and Embraer Executive Jets.
 In this role, Mr. Snyder directs a team of scientists and field technicians performing environmental assessments, remedial actions, regulatory compliance, and building hygiene investigations.
 He works closely with municipal agency representatives, regulatory case managers, and environmental attorneys.
 Mr. Snyder’s ability to develop and maintain relationships allows him to work attentively, consistently, and effectively with other industry professionals.
 Mr. Snyder oversees personnel who are managing due diligence investigations, fuel tank closures, soil and groundwater assessments, remedial action planning, and corrective action implementation under regulatory agency oversight.
 He tutors fellow staff members to become proficient in field procedures, environmental media sampling, technical writing, report production, and project management.
 As a Florida-based regulatory compliance consultant, Mr. Snyder is skilled in Contaminated Site Cleanup Criteria, including “clean” and risk-based site closures under Chapter 62-780 Florida Administrative Code (FAC).
 Mr. Snyder maintains relationships with case managers, engineers, and attorneys to effectively achieve regulatory closure.
 Mr. Snyder participates in public speaking engagements, covering topics that due diligence investigations, site assessment and remediation, and potential liabilities associated with contaminated properties.
 Mr. Snyder also currently serves on the Palm Beach County Groundwater and Natural Resources Protection Board (Seat No. 4).
-Mr. Snyder resides in West Palm Beach, Florida with his wife Shannon, a Physician Assistant, and is a dedicated father to their two boys Ethan (13) and Elliott (11).
+Mr. Snyder resides in West Palm Beach, Florida with his wife Shannon, a Physician Assistant, and is a dedicated father to their two boys Ethan and Elliott.
 As a family, they enjoy a variety of outdoor activities including camping, fishing, SCUBA diving, hiking, traveling, and sports.

 Mike yustin